 Examples of past Research Apprentices and Projects can be found in the Research Apprentice Archive.

 Applications are reviewed on a rolling basis beginning early in the fall semester.
 Applications should be emailed to email@example.com.
 The Steering Committee of the Center will meet to make awards shortly after that date.
 Faculty may apply at any time, but once funding is exhausted, no more projects will be funded this academic year.
 Research fellowships are academic awards designed to enhance the students' academic experience and curriculum.

-The Research Apprenticeship Program is part of a suite of new Humanities Center programs to stimulate faculty-student collaboration.
-These include a new Undergraduate Methods Workshop, the Humanities Scholars Program, the Altman Undergraduate Fellows Program, and the Luxembourg Summer Research Institute.
-These programs aim not only to cultivate advanced student work but also to educate students about the actual faculty research projects.
-Aligning independent student work with live faculty research is expected to make student-teacher partnerships more productive and mutually beneficial.
+The Student Research Fellowship program is part of a suite of Humanities Center programs that stimulate faculty-student collaboration.
+These include an Undergraduate Methods Workshop, the Geoffrion Undergraduate Fellows Program, and the Humanities Labs.
+These programs aim not only to cultivate advanced student learning but also to educate students about faculty research projects by fostering student contributions.
+Aligning student and faculty research is expected to make student-teacher partnerships more productive and mutually beneficial.

 Research fellows are not to be utilized in any manner that could be construed as being “suffered” to work and/or produce specific output that would further the faculty mentor in their employment duties and responsibilities.